 If you’re planning a trip to Italy in the near future, Rome, Venice and Florence are three cities you absolutely must visit.
 There are some unique reasons to visit these incredibly beautiful cities: the fascinating history of Rome, the gorgeous canals of Venice and the Renaissance art of Florence, not to mention the delicious Italian food you’re gonna find in all of them.

 Let’s take a look at a few of each city’s top attractions and check out what makes them so special and worth combining the three of them on a great Italian tour.
+And keep in mind that these cities are perfect destinations for a city break in Europe.

 The Colosseum: Rome is famous for its history as one of the greatest empires that has ever existed.
 What better place to experience all this history than the Colosseum itself?
 Once, this was the site of bloody battles and chariot races.
 Today, it’s a major tourist attraction and even though it hasn’t been used for centuries, the structure is mostly intact.
 This is a must-see for anyone who appreciates history.